 A Meditation Case Study

 Some people believe that the benefits of meditation extend well beyond the individual.
 According to one idea, known as the “1% Super Radiance Effect,” there may be societal benefits when large groups of individuals practice meditation.
 Proponents cite several studies that show a dramatic reduction in crime and death when groups meditate in unison.
 One study showed a 23.3% reduction in violent crime in the District of Columbia, and another showed a 76% reduction in war-related deaths in Lebanon.
 Both of these reductions took place at the same time as planned meditation experiments.
 Although establishing direct causation with large scale events is impossible, proponents of the Super Radiance Effect are optimistic about the influence meditation can have on world peace.

 Meditation Tips and Tricks

 Classes, books, and videos are available to help you discover the benefits of meditation.
 Even if your budget is zero, you can still find online resources or free phone apps to start.
-Don’t be afraid to try new meditation techniques to see what works for you.
-Search for a style or instructor that aligns with your beliefs and goals.
+Don’t be afraid to experiment with new meditation techniques to see what works for you.
+We have put together a meditation for beginners guide that you can try.
+You can also search for a style or instructor that aligns with your beliefs and goals.
 Whatever you choose, just stay consistent and give it time; the more you put in, the more you will get back.